 - 1 tsp Vanilla

-- 2 tbsp Coconut oil, optional – sub with extra water
+- 2 tbsp Coconut oil or Coconut butter, optional – sub with extra water

 - a splash of Water for blending